- Use Case

 Solution

-The marketing and communication strategy included a series of
+The marketing and communication strategy included a series

-attention-grabbing measures:
+of attention-grabbing measures:

-1. development of a clear SSBI vision
+1. Developing a clear SSBI vision

-2. establishment of a unique visual identity
+2. Establishing a unique visual identity

-was chosen as the central anchor point of the visual communication.
-This metaphor was intended to convey fascination, curiosity and innovation and create a high recall value.
-The association with outer space helped to emotionally charge the
+This metaphor was intended to convey fascination, curiosity, and innovation, and to create a high recognition value.
+The association with space helped to emotionally charge and make more tangible the topic of SSBI, which

-3. detailed target group analysis
+3. Detailed target group analysis

-Target group and user-oriented measures
+4. Target group and user-oriented measures

-categories: Inform, Involve and Enable.
-The BI & Analytics team's intranet page plays an important role in Inform.
+The target group and user-oriented measures (see Fig. 3) were divided into three categories: Inform, Involve, and Enable.
+The intranet page of the BI & Analytics team plays an important role in Inform.
 It is the central communication hub and serves as a landing page for regular mailings to the individual user groups.
-Examples of Involve measures include the Learning Nugget videos and community building via a Viva Engage channel.
-The Enable measures were aimed at enabling the insurer's employees to work better with the SSBI tools.
-Examples of this include SAP Analysis for Office (AfO) and SAP Analytics Cloud training as well as web-based training (WBT) on the topic of data literacy.
+Examples of Involve measures are the learning nugget videos and the community building via a Viva Engage channel.
+The Enable measures aimed to enable the insurer's employees to work better with the SSBI tools.
+Examples of this are the SAP Analysis for Office (AfO) and SAP Analytics Cloud training courses, as well as web-based training (WBT) on the subject of data competence.

 Conclusion

-The targets for 2025 include
+The goals for 2025 include:

 Published by: